pywbem/pywbemtools/docs/pywbemclicommands.rst

   environment using the pywbem mock module.
 This parameter is used, the ``--server_url`` must not be defined.

-The :term:`connections file` is named ``pywbemcliservers.json`` in the directory in which pywbemcli is executed.
-The data is stored in JSON format within this file.
+The connection information is saved in the :term:`connections file` when the ``connection add`` or ``connection save`` command are executed.
 Multiple connection files may be maintained in separate directories.

 The commands include: